memmett/PyPFASST/docs/overview.rst

 #.
 Call the :py:meth:`~pfasst.pfasst.PFASST.run` method of the
    controller.

+Note that if you add only level, then the PFASST algorithm reduces to a serial SDC integrator.
+In this case it does not make sense to use multiple time processors.
+If you add multiple levels but only one time processors, then the PFASST algorithm reduces to a space/time multigrid version of SDC (MGSDC).

 Levels
 ------

 Each level of the grid hierarchy consists of:

 #.
 A SDC itegrator.
-PyPFASST includes two pre-packaged general
+PyPFASST includes once pre-packaged general
-   purpose SDC integrators.
-They are:
+   purpose IMEX SDC integrator:

-   * :py:class:`~pfasst.explicit.ExplicitSDC` for purely explicit schemes; and

    * :py:class:`~pfasst.imex.IMEXSDC` for implicit/explicit schemes.